Recursive Common Table Expressions are immensely useful when you’re querying hierarchical data. Let’s explore what makes them work.

 - In Oracle, you need to add a condition in the

 MAXRECURSIONstatement won’t work.

 CTEs are very powerful SQL tools, especially when used recursively.
 Recursion is perfect for handling huge tables with many hierarchical levels.
-To learn more about CTEs, check out Vertabelo Academy’s Common Table Expressions course!
+To learn more about CTEs, check out Vertabelo Academy’s Recursive Queries interactive course!